 The Patrol Division is responsible for policing approximately 17,000 residents and the 13 square miles which makes up the city of Vero Beach.
 The city limits are broken into three zones, which consist of east, west and beachside.

-The Traffic Enforcement Unit operates under the direction of the Bureau Patrol Captain and is directly responsible for enforcing all traffic related issues within the city limits of Vero Beach.
+The Traffic Enforcement Unit operates under the direction of the patrol lieutenant and is directly responsible for enforcing all traffic related issues within the city limits of Vero Beach.
 The unit utilizes specialized traffic equipment such as laser radar guns and the computerized speed enforcement trailer.
 The unit is also responsible for investigating all traffic accidents and related fatalities within the city.

-The Vero Beach Police Department Motor Unit currently consists of one officer.
-The primary function of this unit is traffic enforcement.
+The Vero Beach Police Department Motor Unit current primary function is traffic enforcement.
 This unit is also responsible for traffic crash investigation, escorts, parades, and other special events.

 Canines have a long history in both police and military service.
 The dog’s unique natural abilities and specific training make them an invaluable asset to all law enforcement agencies.
 The Vero Beach Police Department currently uses 1 specially trained German Shepherd dog to work alongside their handler.
-K-9 officers and their partner attended over 400 hours of specialized training in patrol work.
-The dogs receive additional training for specialized disciplines such as drug or bomb detection.
-All of the work dogs in Vero Beach are dual certified in patrol and narcotics detection.
+Our K-9 officer and their partner attended over 400 hours of specialized training in patrol work.
+The dog receives additional training for specialized disciplines such as drug or bomb detection.
+The canine in Vero Beach is dual certified in patrol and narcotics detection.

 Critical Response Team (CRT)